HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 #### Indicators of required and invalid fields

 When we come across a field with a big red asterisk next to it, we know it’s a required field.
 Or when we hit submit and are informed there were invalid inputs, anything highlighted in a different color needs to be corrected and then resubmitted.
-However, people with low or no vision cannot rely on these visual cues, which is why the HTML input attributes `required`, `aria-required` and `aria-invalid` are so important.
+However, people with low or no vision cannot rely on these visual cues, which is why the HTML input attributes `required`, `aria-required`, and `aria-invalid` are so important.
 They provide screen readers with the equivalent of red asterisks and red highlighted fields.
 As a nice bonus, when you inform browsers what fields are required, they’ll [validate parts of your forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) for you.
 No JavaScript required.

-Of pages using forms: 21.73% use required or aria-required when marking up required fields.
+Of pages using forms, 21.73% use `required` or `aria-required` when marking up required fields.
 Only one in every five sites make use of this.
 This is a simple step to make your site accessible, and unlocks helpful browser features for all users.

 We also found 3.52% of sites with forms make use of `aria-invalid`.
 However, since many forms only make use of this field once incorrect information is submitted, we could not ascertain the true percentage of sites using this markup.